CWE-CAPEC/ICS-OT_SIG/README.md

-# CWE-CAPEC ICS/OT SIG
+# CWE ICS/OT SIG
-CWE-CAPEC Industrial Control System and Operational Technology Special Interest Group (established in May 2022)
+CWE Industrial Control System and Operational Technology Special Interest Group (established in May 2022)

 Next Meeting on July 26, 2023 at 3:00PM ET